Helmut Schlesinger: Personal life

 Schlesinger and his wife Carola had four children.
 He turned 100 on 4 September 2024, and died in Bad Homburg three months later, on 23 December.

 Awards

 Schlesinger was a member of the Orders of Merit and of Chivalry of Germany, Italy, Austria, Hungary, Sweden, and Luxembourg.
-He received honorary doctorates from the universities of Frankfurt (1981), Göttingen (1981), and St. Gallen (1993).
+He received honorary doctorates from the Goethe University Frankfurt (1981), the University of Göttingen (1981), and the University of St. Gallen (1993).